f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/179.png

-`c)` Give it a few seconds, and then refresh the page in the browser opened above to re-send the request for disallowed file type.
+`c)` Give it a few seconds, and then refresh the page in the browser opened above to re-send the request for a disallowed file type.

 .. figure:: _figures/125.png